S-Video: Background

 Standard analog television signals go through several processing steps on their way to being broadcast, each of which discards information and lowers the quality of the resulting images.

-The image is originally captured in RGB form and then processed into three signals known as YPbPr.
+The image is originally captured in RGB form and then processed into three component video signals known as YPbPr.
 The first of these signals is called Y, which is created from all three original signals based on a formula that produces an overall brightness of the image, or luma.
-This signal closely matches a traditional black and white television signal and the Y/C method of encoding was key to offering backward compatibility.
+This signal closely matches a traditional black and white television signal.
 Once the Y signal is produced, it is subtracted from the blue signal to produce Pb and from the red signal to produce Pr.
-To recover the original RGB information for display, the signals are mixed with the Y to produce the original blue and red, and then the sum of those is mixed with the Y to recover the green.
+To recover the original RGB information for display, the Pb and Pr signals are mixed with Y to produce the original blue and red, and then the sum of those is mixed with Y to recover the green.

 A signal with three components is no easier to broadcast than the original three-signal RGB, so additional processing is required.
 The first step is to combine the Pb and Pr to form the C signal, for chrominance.
 The phase and amplitude of the signal represent the two original signals.
 This signal is then bandwidth-limited to comply with requirements for broadcasting.
-The resulting Y and C signals are mixed together to produce composite video.
-To play back composite video, the Y and C signals must be separated, and this is difficult to do without adding artifacts.
+The resulting Y and C signals are combined to produce composite video.
+For a television to display composite video, the Y and C signals must be separated, and this is difficult to do without adding artifacts.

 Each of these steps is subject to deliberate or unavoidable loss of quality.
-To retain that quality in the final image, it is desirable to eliminate as many of the encoding/decoding steps as possible.
+To retain that quality in the final image, it is desirable to eliminate as many of the encoding and decoding steps as possible.
 S-Video is an approach to this problem.
-It eliminates the final mixing of C with Y and subsequent separation at playback time.
+It eliminates the final mixing of C with Y and subsequent separation.